 - OBLIVIOUSNESS: when your own ignorance may cause unintentional harm to others (e.g., “micro-aggressions” and hidden bias) + tips on being a good ally

-Participants also practice new skills in dyads or small groups.
+Participants work in the whole group witnessing different scenarios, based on real life, and also practice new skills in dyads and in small groups.

-Participants take away a 16-page packet of tips and resources.
+Participants take away a substantial 18-page packet of specific tips and resources.
 Ongoing practice is highly encouraged, whether through your own organization or peers, or via follow-up workshop(s) with True Story or other trainers on this website.

 Please contact Christopher[at]TrueStoryTheater.org to explore a possible workshop (or performance) for your group.